boba-buba/alman/specification.md

 ## Special terminology
 - subscription - monthly payment for the child (can differ if there are two children from one family, if staff's child)

+## Technical specification for NPRG035, NPRG038, NPRG064, NPRG057 and architecture considerations.